-Students are free to choose software they feel with fulfil assignment requirements on their devices.
-The College uses SEQTA and Moodle (online web based Learning Management Systems), in combination with Google for Education (formerly known as Google Apps), all of which is free for student use via the internet.
+Students are free to choose software they feel will fulfil assignment requirements on their devices.
+The College uses SEQTA in combination with Google for Education (formerly known as Google Apps), all of which is free for student use via the internet.
 The Chrome web browser should be installed on the device (although Firefox, Safari or Edge will also be suitable).